sixChar/simple-gpt/README.md

-A basic implementation of the gpt architecture.
+A simplified implementation of the gpt architecture.

+Basically for me to practice implementing it from scratch.